pkkid/link-manager/README.md

 provides the following core commands:

-* **`mklink <PATH>`** - Copy a file to the sync location and replace the original file with a symlink pointing to the now synced file.
+* **`mklink <PATH>`** - Copy a file to the sync location and replace the original file with a symlink pointing to it.
 * **`cplinks`** - Iterate all files in the sync location and replace the original files with symlinks pointing to them.
 * **`rmlink PATH`** - The opposite of mklink.
 Copies the synced file back to it's